James Dougherty (police officer): 1974–2004: Retirement, third marriage and later years

 Dougherty retired in 1974.
 That same year, he married his final wife, artist Rita Lambert, in California.
 Through the marriage, Dougherty had two stepchildren.
-Unlike Scoman, Lambert did not have any problems with Monroe; a huge fan of the starlet, she encouraged Dougherty to remember and embrace the years he had spent with Monroe.
+Unlike Scoman, Lambert did not have any problems with Monroe; a huge fan of the star, she encouraged Dougherty to remember and embrace the years he had spent with Monroe.
 Together, they moved to Arizona and, in 1978, to her hometown in Sabattus, Maine, where he taught at the Criminal Justice Academy and worked as an Androscoggin County commissioner.
 He and Lambert were married until her death in 2003.
 He also worked for the Maine Boxing Commission.

 In 1976, he released a memoir called The Secret Happiness of Marilyn Monroe.
 In 1990, he told the United Press International, "I never knew Marilyn Monroe, and I don't claim to have any insights to her to this day.
 I knew and loved Norma Jeane."
 He appeared in the 1991 documentary The Discovery Of Marilyn Monroe, along with actor Robert Mitchum and Russell, Monroe's costar in the 1953 film Gentlemen Prefer Blondes.

 Dougherty and Russell also appeared on Sally in 1992, accompanied by Susan Strasberg.
 He released a second memoir, To Norma Jeane With Love, Jimmie in 2000.
 Both of his books were written upon receiving advice from Lambert.
 Marilyn's Man, a documentary about Dougherty, was filmed in 2004.

-Death and legacy

 At the age of 84, Dougherty died on August 15, 2005, due to leukemia complications.
 His death made a standalone obituary in several outlets, including the Los Angeles Times, the Chicago Tribune, and The New York Times.
-Dougherty is buried in Maine.
+He is buried in Maine.